Rajpratik71/volatility-wiki/Linux.md

   * GCC/make: apt-get install build-essential on Debial/Ubuntu.
   * headers for building kernel modules: this is the kernel-devel or linux-headers-generic package. sometimes you may need to uname -a to find your kernel version and then be specific like apt-get install linux-headers-2.6.24-16.server

-<font color = 'red'>By far, the most common mistake regarding Linux memory forensics is building a profile for a system other than the machine you want to analyze.
+By far, the most common mistake regarding Linux memory forensics is building a profile for a system other than the machine you want to analyze.
 For example, you cannot build a profile for a Debian 2.6.32 system to analyze a memory dump from Mandrake 2.6.32.
 Likewise you cannot build a profile for SuSE 2.5.35 system to analyze a memory dump from SuSE 2.6.42.
-You must ensure the profile you build matches the target system in 1) Linux distribution 2) exact kernel version 3) CPU architecture (32-bit, 64-bit, etc).</font>
+You must ensure the profile you build matches the target system in 1) Linux distribution 2) exact kernel version 3) CPU architecture (32-bit, 64-bit, etc).

-# Getting the Volatility source

-Linux support is available as of [Release22].
-Please see the release page for direct download links.

 # Creating a profile